antonfdiaz/legacyProxy/README.md

 - Port: `8080`
 - Authentication: OFF

 That's it!
-You can now use Google, Reddit, GitHub and more on your old iPhone!
+You can now use Google, Reddit, GitHub and more on your old iDevice!

 ## TODO
 To-do for website fixing.
 I will not be fixing websites that already work well with an app, such as YouTube, Instagram, etc.